What are the top tourist attractions to visit in Mallorca, Spain?

 Engage in foodgasm

 Experiencing Mallorca’s culture through its scrumptious cuisine is one of the best experiences possible.
 This is especially the case if you love food.
 If you love pastries, you’ve got to try Mallorca’s ensaïmada.
 This delicious spiral yeast bun-cake that’s dusted with sugar icing will have some melting on your mouth going on.
 If you think this is great, wait until you hear more.
-If you like your pastry stuffed, Cocarrois is a pastry crimped on the sides with filings that are vegetables and or meat.
+If you like your pastry stuffed, Cocarrois is a pastry crimped on the sides with vegetables and/or meat filings.

 Take a cultural trip to Pollentia.

 Mallorca has its own Roman ruins in Pollentia.
-In this town, visitors can take a trip around La Portella, The Forum, and The Roman Theatre.
-At La Portella, you will find the House of the Two Treasures and the House of the Bronze head.
-Get to know their cultural significance more as you visit the most complete and significant archeological site in Mallorca.
+Visitors can travel around La Portella, The Forum, and The Roman Theatre in this town.
+At La Portella, you will find the House of the Two Treasures and the House of the Bronze Head.
+Get to know their cultural significance more as you visit Mallorca’s most complete and significant archeological site.

 Mallorca Travel and Tour Packages